Aditya7210/Mini_Projects-Analysing_Crime_rate_in_Los_Angel/README.md

 **THE FOLLOWING QUESTIONS ARE ANSWERED IN THIS PROJECT**
 1. Which hour has the highest frequency of crimes?
-Store as an integer variable called peak_crime_hour.
 2. Which area has the largest frequency of night crimes (crimes committed between 10pm and 3:59am)?
 Save as a string variable called peak_night_crime_location.
 Identify the number of crimes committed against victims of different age groups.